First, some data for the U.S. According to the SPLC:

-Nearly two in three hate crimes in the US are not reported to police as victims doubt police can or will help, justice department statistics showed.
+Nearly two in three hate crimes in the US are not reported to police as victims doubt police can or will help, Justice Department statistics showed.
 From 2003-06, 46% of hate crimes were reported, but police were notified only 35% of the time from 2007-11.
-The study found there was an average of 259,700 hate crime incidents on people over the age of 12 between 2007-11 (source).
-This somewhat dated FBI statistic shows the distribution over the different types of hate crime in the U.S. in 2004:
+A study found there were on average 259,700 hate crime incidents on people over the age of 12 between 2007-11 (source).

-In 2004, these percentages cover 7.649 incidents involving 9.035 offenses directed at 9.528 victims.
-Of course, this covers the U.S. only.
 About 30% of the offenses involved the crime of intimidation, another 30% assaults, and 35% crimes against property (vandalism etc.).
 Most of the anti-race crimes were anti-black.
 Most of the anti-religious crimes were anti-Jewish.
 Most of the crimes based on sexual prejudice where anti-male homosexual.
-The anti-ethnicity crimes were mostly anti-Hispanic.
 Most offenders were white.
-In 2006 the data were very similar.

 These are the numbers in the U.K.: